isomerpages/moh-upec/_our-work/Community Responsiveness.md

 the survival rate of cardiac arrest from 20% to at least 30%, similar to cities such as Seattle, Tokyo or Seoul where survival rates range from 30% to 50%.</p>
-<p></p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>The DARE programme</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Also known as Dispatcher-Assisted first REsponder, this hands-on programme
+<p>Also known as the Dispatcher-Assisted first REsponder, this hands-on programme
-allows participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an AED on a cardiac arrest victim.</p>
+allows participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an AED on a cardiac arrest victim in under an hour.</p>
 </div>
 </details>
 </div>